isomerpages/mti-sg-ipefcea/pages/About.md

 <p></p>
 <ul>
 <li>
-<p>The <a href="https://master.d2wnxy28hw957.amplifyapp.com/supply-chain-agreement/" rel="noopener noreferrer nofollow" target="_blank">Supply Chain Agreement</a><strong> </strong>was
+<p>The Supply Chain Agreement was signed in November 2023, and entered-into-force
-signed in November 2023, and entered-into-force on 24 February 2024 following ratification by Japan, the US, Singapore, Fiji and India;</p>
+on 24 February 2024 following ratification by Japan, the US, Singapore, Fiji and India;</p>
 </li>
 </ul>
 <p></p>
 <ul>
 <li>
-<p>Negotiations on the <a href="https://master.d2wnxy28hw957.amplifyapp.com/clean-economy-agreement/" rel="noopener noreferrer nofollow" target="_blank">Clean Economy Agreement</a><strong> </strong>were
+<p>Negotiations on the Clean Economy Agreement were substantially concluded
-substantially concluded in November 2023;</p>
+in November 2023;</p>
 </li>
 </ul>
 <p></p>
 <ul>
 <li>
-<p>Negotiations on the Fair Economy Agreement <a href="https://master.d2wnxy28hw957.amplifyapp.com/fair-economy-agreement/" rel="noopener noreferrer nofollow" target="_blank">Fair Economy Agreement</a> were
+<p>Negotiations on the Fair Economy Agreement Fair Economy Agreement were
 also substantially concluded in November 2023.</p>
 </li>
 </ul>